The Other Women’s Movement

 “Was it crass, was it vulgar, was it inexcusable?
 Absolutely,” she says.
 “Did he apologize for it?
 Yes.
 Do I know men who are jerks and say things as bad and worse, that I still do business with or still am friends with?
 Yes.”

 Stone is optimistic that Trump will, either on his own or through first daughter Ivanka as his point person, push for progress on women’s issues.
-She believes he will be in a unique position to succeed on this because of his “alpha male” reputation—“our Nixon going to China.”
+She believes he will be in a unique position to succeed on this because of his “alpha male” reputation — “our Nixon going to China.”
 In this analysis, Trump’s degrading comments about women earn him a kind of street cred with, as Stone puts it, the “macho male types” who feel threatened by equality.
 That is, Trump has the political capital to further the pro-woman agenda championed by his consigliere and ambassador to the working women of the liberal elite, Ivanka.

 The women who helped elect him may share this hope.
 University of California, Berkeley sociologist Arlie Russell Hochschild, whose acclaimed new book, Strangers in Their Own Land: Anger and Mourning on the American Right, is based on interviews with conservative voters in Louisiana, said in an email that all of the women she interviewed had “worked for pay all their lives and wanted equal pay for equal work.”
-While these women hope that Trump will bring back well-paying industrial jobs for the men in their lives—sons, brothers, cousins, current or prospective husbands—Hochschild added that “those are also the jobs they themselves would prefer to the service jobs they have.”
-So pressing is their economic need—and their belief that Trump can address it—that they are either willing to overlook his outlandish sexism, or welcome it as a screw-you to the establishment that left them behind.
+While these women hope that Trump will bring back well-paying industrial jobs for the men in their lives — sons, brothers, cousins, current or prospective husbands — Hochschild added that “those are also the jobs they themselves would prefer to the service jobs they have.”
+So pressing is their economic need — and their belief that Trump can address it — that they are either willing to overlook his outlandish sexism, or welcome it as a screw-you to the establishment that left them behind.

 It may well be that Trump plays up his sixth-grade vocabulary and frat-boy routine, or plays it down, depending upon his audience.
 But the appeal of his unfiltered “genuineness” is by no means limited to the blue-collar base.
 Esther Goldberg, 70, an enthusiastic Trump supporter from the start, is a retired lawyer and writer in Virginia, with a grown daughter who is an oncologist.
 She says Trump’s “honesty” is among his most appealing characteristics.
 Direct, quick-witted, and gracious in conversation, Goldberg has an acerbic, take-no-prisoners style in her columns for the American Spectator, where she lampoons Trump’s conservative critics such as George Will as “pussycons” who can’t stand Trump’s political incorrectness and fear losing the liberal establishment’s approval.
 She recalls with amusement that at one point during the early days of the campaign, her editor wanted her to qualify her opinion “with what he said other smart conservative writers say: ‘Of course, he’ll never get the nomination.’
 And I said, ‘No. I believe he’ll get the nomination, and I believe he’ll win.’”

 She saw Trump as “breaking the mold,” and found herself agreeing with him on a number of things, from trade and immigration to relations with Russia.
-“I thought, in a very Hegelian sense,” she says with a chuckle, “that the man and the time had met—that he was the man for this time.”
+“I thought, in a very Hegelian sense,” she says with a chuckle, “that the man and the time had met — that he was the man for this time.”

 Goldberg herself is an immigrant and former refugee.
 The daughter of Polish Jews who lost their family in the Holocaust, she lived most of her life in Canada before coming to the United States with her husband in the 1990s.
 Given her background, she might be expected to feel sympathy for refugees and an aversion to nationalism, yet it has not made Goldberg wary of Trump’s often-intolerant message.
 She believes America would be much more open to refugees if we could “trust our government” to put Americans’ needs first.
-And she dismisses concerns about Trump’s appeals to nationalism—though, unlike Bannon, she views European nationalism differently.
-“To be a nationalist in Europe, like in France or Germany, involves an appeal to blood and to birth—to nativism,” Goldberg says.
-“Being nationalist in America—you’re talking about the principles of the Declaration of Independence and the Constitution, broad principles for everybody; you’re not talking about blood.
+And she dismisses concerns about Trump’s appeals to nationalism — though, unlike Bannon, she views European nationalism differently.
+“To be a nationalist in Europe, like in France or Germany, involves an appeal to blood and to birth — to nativism,” Goldberg says.
+“Being nationalist in America — you’re talking about the principles of the Declaration of Independence and the Constitution, broad principles for everybody; you’re not talking about blood.
 So, for me, nationalism in America is a good thing.”

-A related—though not identical—strain of patriotism energizes Laurie Morrow, 63, a Vermont-based English professor turned talk show host and philanthropy consultant.
+A related — though not identical — strain of patriotism energizes Laurie Morrow, 63, a Vermont-based English professor turned talk show host and philanthropy consultant.
 She shares Trump’s stark (and, many have said, dark) vision of the American predicament, of freedoms being lost under a government that has been “far more concerned about the rights of aliens and enemies than the safety or prosperity of ordinary Americans,” and of trade deals that benefit other countries while devastating American industries.
 What she wants from American leadership, she wrote, is “compassion for all people, but putting the needs of Americans first, without question and without apology.”

 Indeed, she was won over early by Trump’s bluntness, by his “fearless and forthright” manner in the first GOP debate.
 Morrow, who was also an early booster for Palin as John McCain’s running mate, told me in an email that post-Reagan Republicans have been trying too hard to “please or appease their opponents.”
 But not Trump.
 “What makes Mr. Trump so likable is that he doesn’t care whether you find him likable.”